 Looking back to the first half of 2017

-Now that we are half way through 2017 it’s time to review my yearly goals.
+Now that we are halfway through 2017 it’s time to review my yearly goals.
 They have changed quite a bit since I first set them.
 I have been focusing mainly on Swedish, while I’ve only been maintaining my French and well… trying not to forget too much Japanese.
-My overall life plans have been reshaped during the past months: I started working as a teacher, launched my own online teaching business and promoting it takes much of my time at the moment.
+I reshaped my overall life plans during the past months: I started working as a teacher, launched my own online teaching business and promoting it takes much of my time at the moment.
 Also if everything goes according to plan – confession time! – I should be moving to Sweden next year, so I want to improve as much as possible by then.

-Finally I feel like I have enough basic knowledge to start using monolingual material.
-In the past week I made some addictions to my tools: the Rivstart books and SFIpodd.
+Finally, I feel like I have enough basic knowledge to start using some monolingual material.
+In the past week, I made some additions to my tools: the Rivstart books and SFIpodd.
 These are absolutely perfect for where I am now and where I want to be next in my studies, I feel a renewed excitement towards learning.

-SFIpodd has real life, real speed dialogues divided by level.
-The hosts will introduce then a few new words and some grammar, and you have a script including a monolingual definition of new words.
-I love it!
-I’m so happy I found it!
+SFIpodd has real-life, real speed dialogues divided by level.
+The hosts will introduce a few new words and some grammar, and you have a script including a monolingual definition of new words.
+I love it, I’m so happy I found it.